Apply for Financial Aid

 - After October 1, file the FAFSA or renewal FAFSA online at FAFSA on the Web.
 It is typically processed within 3-5 business days.
 Because the FAFSA uses prior-prior year tax information, your should be able to do the IRS data retrieval to upload your income information directly into the FAFSA.

 - List Colorado School of Mines’ school code (001348) in the ‘School Section’ of FAFSA on the Web so we receive your data electronically.

 You will receive an email notification from the Department of Education confirming that your FAFSA has been processed.
 Please be sure to read the entire email as the errors will appear toward the end.
 These errors may delay the processing of your financial aid award.
 Please contact our office if you have any questions.

-By mid-March you will receive your financial aid award letter if your FAFSA was filed by the priority deadline.
+By June you will receive your financial aid award letter in the mail if your FAFSA was filed by the priority deadline.
+You will also receive an email when your awards are available to view on Trailhead.
 The award letter notifies you of the types and amounts of financial aid you are eligible to receive at Mines.
 Instructions on how to accept or decline your financial aid, along with instructions on how to apply for loans, will be sent in early June.

 Be sure to pay attention to information received by the Financial Aid Office, especially from email@example.com.
 Emails will be sent to the student’s Mines email account if additional documentation is required.

 Scholarships are a type of financial aid that you earn through merit, athletics, application, or enrollment in a program (like ROTC).
 They can come from Mines or from outside sources, but all scholarships are considered financial aid.
 Visit our scholarship page for more information.

 Mines’ work study program provides funding for part-time jobs for undergraduate students with financial need, allowing them to earn money to help pay their educational expenses.